stuartjnelson/shortcuts.guru/README.md

 - [ ] Add link to wrong answers to study page for that shortcut
 - [ ] Sort DNS for custom domain
 - [ ] Have some kind of OS/Keyboard type selector which gives correct shortcuts
+- [ ] Create tools as sibling to applications.
+Create a Git quiz